cvmfs/doc-cvmfs/docs/cpt-details.rst

 used for the first time and every time when “unmanaged” changes occurred to the cache directory, when CernVM-FS was terminated unexpectedly.

 In case of an exclusive cache, the cache manager runs as a separate thread of the ``cvmfs2`` process.
 This thread gets notified by the Fuse module whenever a file is opened or inserted.
 Notification is done through a pipe.
-The shared cache uses the very same code, except that the thread becomes a separate process (see Figure [fig:sharedcache]).
+The shared cache uses the very same code, except that the thread becomes a separate process (see Figure :ref:`below <fig_sharedcache>`).
 This cache manager process is not another binary but ``cvmfs2`` forks to itself with special arguments, indicating that it is supposed to run as a cache manager.
 The cache manager does not need to be started as a service.
 The first CernVM-FS instance that uses a shared cache will automatically spawn the cache manager process.
 Subsequent CernVM-FS instances will connect to the pipe of this cache manager.
 Once the last CernVM-FS instance that uses the shared cache is unmounted, the communication pipe is left without any writers and the cache manager automatically quits.

+.. _fig_sharedcache:

 .. figure:: _static/sharedcache.png
    :alt: CernVM-FS shared local hard disk cache